CityU-AIM-Group/SOMA/README.md

 If you have any ideas and problems you hope to discuss, you can reach me via  [E-mail](mailto:wuyangli2-c@my.cityu.edu.hk).

+## About Evaluation:

+It is suggested to focus on the two core metrics (mAP$_b$ and AR_{n}) for the evaluation.
+Due to the extremely limited data scale of AOOD, the WI is unstable and cannot reasonably reflect the open-set capacity.

 ## 2024/02/29:

 I sincerely apologize for the big mistake I made when cleaning and publishing my code.
 I sincerely apologize to readers who ran our code before and could not achieve similar results.